Interpretation of point forecasts with unkown directive: Optimality of point forecasts and identifying moment conditions

-Now, crucially, we assume that we do not know which functional was used by the forecaster nor what the predictive distributions $\dP_t$ were.
-In line with seminal work on professional economic forecasters \citep[][]{Elliott, testing}, we merely assume that the underlying predictive distributions constitute the conditional distributions based on some information set $\mathcal{F}_t$ available to the forecaster when issuing the forecast for $Y_t$.
+Now, crucially, we consider the situation in which the functional used by the forecaster \emph{and}\/ the conditional distributions $\cL(Y|\cF$) are unknown.
+In line with seminal work on professional economic forecasters \citep{Elliott2005, Patton2007}, we merely assume that the unknown conditional distribution constitutes a predictive distribution consistent with some information set $\cF$.